OpenKnowledgeMaps/Headstart/doc/howto_search_repos.md

 ### Setup the example

 Duplicate the `search_repos` folder in the examples and rename it to a folder name of your choice.
-In the new folder, open `data-config.js` and set the `server_url` to the URL of your web server.
+In the new folder, open `data-config_server.js` and set the `data_config.server_url` to the URL of your web server.
 Open the `webpack.config.json` file and set the `publicPath` to the URL of the `dist` folder on your web server.

 ### Test your setup

-Direct your browser to either `search_plos.html` for PLOS or `search_pubmed.html` for Pubmed.
+Direct your browser to either `search_plos.html` for PLOS, `search_pubmed.html` for Pubmed and so on.
 Enter a search term, e.g. "health" and click on `Submit`.
 If everything is setup correctly, you should see a visualization after 15-30 seconds.

 ##Troubleshooting